 - How do cognition, emotion and personality impinge on our lives of faith: where do we feel our faith?
 How does it feed our embodied creativity in thinking and practice?
 What embodied stories are we writing?

 After a year of various levels of lockdown, it is timely to be have in focus the role of physical presence and engagement with the world and the ways this has (or hasn’t) shifted.
-Such questions have relevance for a number of our projects:

 - Lia Shimada’s recent edited book ‘Mapping Faith’ explores the life experience and identity journeys of migrants in relation to their sacred texts and their diverse community networks.
 Follow us to hear about upcoming events related to the book.